wvlet/airframe/doc/docs/index.md

 - [Source Code (GitHub)](https://github.com/wvlet/airframe)
 - [Presentations and Articles](articles.md)

-## Usage Guide
+## Usage Guides

+Scala is a quite powerful programming language.
+One of the benefits of Scala is it can utilize libraries in Java ecosystem.
+Existing libraries for Java, however, are not always the best choices if you are primarily writing code in Scala.
+For example, some libraries have performance overhead for converting Java collections into Scala collections, and their interfaces might not be well-suited to using them from Scala, etc.

-Airframe has several modules that can be a quick replacement of commonly used Java libraries (e.g., slf4j, Guice, Jackson, etc.) to provide the same functionality in Scala.
-If you are familiar with these libraries,
+Airframe has several modules that can replace commonly-used Java libraries to provide the same functionality in Scala.
+For example, you may have used libraries like slf4j, Google Guice, Jackson, etc. If you are familiar with these libraries, you will be surprised how Airframe can simplify your code compared to using these libraries designed for Java.

+In the following sections, we will see several examples of Airframe modules that will enrich your application development experience in Scala.

 ### Logging

 For adding application logging, use [airframe-log](airframe-log.md).

-slf4j and log4j are commonly used logging libraries in Java, but they are not fully utilizing the strength of Scala for enhancing log messages. [airframe-log](airframe-log.md) is a new logging library designed for Scala, which is configurable  programatically and supports logging source code locations, etc.
+slf4j and log4j are commonly used logging libraries in Java, but they are not fully utilizing the strength of Scala for enhancing log messages. [airframe-log](airframe-log.md) is a new logging library designed for Scala, which is programatically configurable and supports showing the source code locations.
+Seeing the line number where the debug message is produced will significantly save your time for debugging your applications.

-To start logging, just extend `wvlet.log.LogSupport` and use `trace/debug/info/warn/error` logging methods. airframe-log uses Scala Macros to remove the performance overhead for generating debug log messages unless you specify `Logger.setDefaultLogLevel(LogLevel.DEBUG)`:
+To start logging with airframe-log, just extend `wvlet.log.LogSupport` and use `trace/debug/info/warn/error` logging methods. airframe-log uses Scala Macros to remove the performance overhead for generating debug log messages unless you set `Logger.setDefaultLogLevel(LogLevel.DEBUG)`:

 ```scala
 import wvlet.log.LogSupport